 If it's suitable to assist we will endeavour to help.

 We receive support from Allerdale Borough Council and private businesses to help with the resources required, so that we can add positive social impact to as many people as possible.

 Since we commenced this work we have worked alongside Workington Town Council, Workington Academy, St Joseph’s Secondary School, Seaton Primary, Westfield Primary, Jericho Primary School, Whitehaven, The West Cumbria Learning Centre and also with local community clubs Ellenborough Rangers ARLFC Youth and Cockermouth Titans ARLFC.

 We are in the early stages of reigniting the charitable arm of the business, The Workington Town RLFC Community Trust and the more companies who support what we are trying to do, the more impact we can have.

 At the moment the programming of the work is carried out by volunteers who work full time outside of the club, but their values to make a difference too mean they do as much as they can to assist, we would like to really push forward with the co-ordination and programming by receiving more support to act as a catalyst to improve on what we do now.

-The majority of our work is delivered by club captain and Community Lead Jamie Doran and we have many more plans!
+In 2022 the majority of our work was delivered by then club captain and Community Lead Jamie Doran, Jamie has since moved on but new signing Sean Sabutey is available to deliver and we have many more plans!

-Jamie is sponsored by Carl Porter at Triple Point Investments who are one of the businesses who currently support our work.
+The community trust is supported once again by Carl Porter of The Blackfinch group who are one of the businesses who currently support our work.

 If you would like to Make a difference then please email Graeme Peers at: